True Blood: Ratings

 Graph of the US viewing figures of the first three seasons of True Blood.

 The first episode of True Blood debuted at a very modest 1.44 million viewers compared to the network's past drama premieres such as Big Love which premiered at 4.56 million, and John from Cincinnati which debuted at 3.4 million.
 However, by late November 2008, 6.8 million a week were watching: this figure included repeat and on-demand viewings.
 The season finale's viewership was 2.4 million.

 The second-season premiere of the series (June 14, 2009) was viewed by 3.7 million, making it the most watched program on HBO since the series finale of The Sopranos.
 The total number of viewers for the season premiere, including the late night replay, was 5.1 million.

 The tenth episode of the second season (August 23, 2009) was seen by 5.3 million viewers, a new record for the series.
 The second season's finale (September 13, 2009) was seen by 5.1 million viewers.
 An average of 12.4 million a week watched the second season.

 The ninth episode of the fourth season (August 21, 2011) set a new record with 5.53 million viewers, making it the most viewed episode to date.

-True Blood is HBO's most watched series since The Sopranos.